Product Selector

 7. In the Use Case Configuration section, click the + sign to enter the parameter name and value to send to Lucidworks AI.
 The useCaseConfig parameter that is common to embedding use cases is dataType, but each use case may have other parameters.
 The value for the query stage is query.

-8. The Model Configuration section is not applicable to vector search.
+8. The Model Configuration section is not currently available.

 9. Select the Fail on Error checkbox to generate an exception if an error occurs during this stage.